-Seeking a nature-inspired retreat, editor-in-chief Suzanne Dimma and her designer husband, Arriz Hassam, built an off-the-grid getaway in Ontario’s Haliburton Highlands.
+Seeking a nature-inspired retreat, designer Suzanne Dimma and her designer husband, Arriz Hassam, built an off-the-grid getaway in Ontario’s Haliburton Highlands.
 Discover the cozy, modern space brimming with design inspiration.

 Nestled in a bay in the middle of 2,500 feet of shoreline, the private cottage seems to float among the trees and is barely perceptible from the lake.